Table of Contents

 Use Lime Juice for the Rim

 For a fresher, brighter finish, use lime juice on the rim before coating it in coconut.
-This makes the edge feel a little lighter and keeps the citrus flavour more noticeable.
+This makes the edge feel a little lighter and keeps the citrus flavor more noticeable.

 Troubleshooting the Texture and Finish